Partnerships to yield extra 90 million doses of coronavirus vaccine

 The figure of 90 million is in addition to the 100 million doses of vaccine that are being developed by Oxford University in partnership with AstraZeneca, as well as another at Imperial College London which started human trials in June.

-Initial data from the Oxford/AstraZeneca trial – which is now in its third phase of human trials in Brazil – is due to be released on Wednesday, with high expectations over its efficacy.
+Initial data from the Oxford/AstraZeneca trial – which is now in its third phase of human trials in Brazil – expected to be released on Monday, with high expectations over its efficacy.

 Chief medical officer Chris Whitty encouraged people to take part in coronavirus vaccine trials, adding that the willingness of patients to take part has already led to improved care around the world.